limine-bootloader/limine/CONFIG.md

 * `VERBOSE` - If set to `yes`, print additional information during boot.
 Defaults to not verbose.

 *Locally assignable (non protocol specific)* keys are:
+* `COMMENT` - An optional comment string that will be displayed by the bootloader on the menu when an entry is selected.
 * `PROTOCOL` - The boot protocol that will be used to boot the kernel.
 Valid protocols are: `linux`, `stivale`, `stivale2`, `chainload`, `multiboot` or `multiboot1`.
 * `CMDLINE` - The command line string to be passed to the kernel.
 Can be omitted.
 * `KERNEL_CMDLINE` - Alias of `CMDLINE`.